SkillsFundingAgency/das-technical-guidance/principles/coding-principles.md

 ### 2. Ensure technical debt is communicated
 When the decision is made to accept technical debt ensure that the decision has been communicated to the relevant people so that it can be understood and prioritised.

+### 3. Dependancy management
+Each time a dependency is added to a project whether its an internal or external dependency a potential piece of tech-debt is added.
+Before a dependency is added it should be considered whether it is truely necessary and only added if the answer is yes.